Get set up for customer service

 Fill a knowledge base so customers can help themselves

 A knowledge base stores how-tos, FAQs, and other short articles.
-Customers can use these solve problems without contacting support.
-And, agents can use them to share knowledge and solve requests faster.
+Customers can use these to solve problems without contacting support.
+And, agents can use these to share knowledge and solve requests faster.

 The easiest way to add a knowledge base to your service desk is to link your project to a Confluence knowledge base space.
 When you add a knowledge base to your service desk, it benefits both your users and your agents: